Optimizing Web Performance with Predictive SSR

 Code Splitting

 Code splitting helps reduce the initial load time by breaking the application into smaller chunks, loading only what is necessary for the current view.
+The goal here is that we are trying to reduce the size of the initial bundle sent to the client.

 // Example of dynamic import for code splitting